5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 macOS 13 (Ventura)         | 22.0.0    | 22.99.99 | "
 macOS 14 (Sonoma)          | 23.0.0    | 23.99.99 | "

+> [TIP]
+>
-:bulb: To find out which Kernel your current macOS install is running, either enter `uname -r` in Terminal or look it up in the System Profiler under "Software".
+> To find out which Kernel your current macOS install is using, either enter `uname -r` in Terminal or look it up in the System Profiler under "Software".
 Although `MaxKernel` can go up to `X.99.99`, using `X.9.9` is sufficient in most cases.
-So far, there hasn't been a version of macOS which uses a Kernel greater than `X.9.9`.
+So far, there hasn't been a single version of macOS which used a Kernel greater than `X.9.9`.

 ## Examples
 ### Example 1: Mandatory kexts (Minimal Requirements)